lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 Add functionality to check that the user enters valid operator or numbers.
 Implement a .calculateAnswer() method so after each operand and operator the user enters, the calculator updates the total with the correct answer.

 ### Sample output
-You don't have to perfectly match
+You are not required to match the output formatting.
+However, you are required to match the output functionality shown in the sample.
+For example,

 ```
 *** Welcome to Calculator ***